Amplifying colleague voices on diversity, equity and inclusion

 Over 25,000 colleagues globally are members of Barclays’ 12 Employee Resource Groups (ERGs).
 These colleague-led groups are dedicated to ensuring that all voices are heard, helping to create a culture that attracts, retains, develops and engages talent from diverse backgrounds.

-“The purpose of our global Employee Resource Groups is to amplify the voices of our diverse workforce – to better understand the needs of our colleagues, clients and community by enabling them to create a sense of inclusion and belonging,” explains Hannah Awonuga, Global Head of Colleague Engagement, Diversity and Inclusion at Barclays.
+“The purpose of our global Employee Resource Groups is to amplify the voices of our diverse workforce – to better understand the needs of our colleagues, clients and community by enabling them to create a sense of inclusion and belonging,” explains Hannah Awonuga, Global Head of Colleague Engagement, Diversity, Equity and Inclusion at Barclays.

 “They provide an opportunity to build a community of colleagues and allies with shared goals and interests,” adds Ray Dempsey, Group Chief Diversity Officer.
 “They are constructive influencers to our senior leaders, and act as a collective voice for our colleagues.
 They create connections, provide support and enhance our talent attraction and retention efforts.
 And in support of their membership, ERGs provide mentoring and leadership development.”